ExtensionEngine/tailor/README.md

 * App branding is configured via values set in a file named `.brand-rc.json`.
 Use the `.brand-rc.json.example` file as a template: `cp .brand-rc.json.example .brand-rc.json` and enter configuration details.

+## :rocket: Launch

+### Development
+* Server: `npm run dev:server`
+* Client (webpack dev server): `npm run dev:client`

+### Production
+* Bundle client by issuing `npm run build`
+* `npm run start`

 ## :books: Activities' structure
 Activities' stucture can be altered through `.activities-rc.json` file.
 Use the `.activities-rc.json.example` file as a template: `cp .activities-rc.json.example .activities-rc.json` and enter configuration details.
+It's also possible to use `.activities-rc.js`, by using `module.exports` to export the structure.
+By default, the file is searched for in the root of the project.
+If a custom location or a custom name is needed, it can be provided through the `activitiesConfig` param to any of the build scripts (without the extension), for example:
+`npm run dev:client -- --activitiesConfig=server/.custom-activities-rc`

 Activities' structure is defined by the following properties:

 ### `ASSET_GROUP`